Steamboat Youth Lacrosse

 Fit- A good way to see if a helmet is a good fit is to try it on without the chin strap buckled.
 If you move the helmet slowly from side to side, the skin on your face should move.
 It should not be so tight, however, that it feels uncomfortable.

-Cascade CPXR/R/S- If you do not mind spending the extra money, your head is big enough, and you are committed to the sport, a silver “CPXR”, “R”, or ”S” (with silver shell/visor and black chin) could be a good option as it has great adjustability, it can be worn all the way through high school, and it could have a good resale value. $200+.
+Cascade CPXR/R/S- If you do not mind spending the extra money, your head is big enough, and you are committed to the sport, a silver “CPXR”, “R”, or ”S” (with silver shell/silver visor, black chin/black chinstrap, chrome mask, probably black mohawk/black rear panel) could be a good option as it has great adjustability, it can be worn all the way through high school, and it could have a good resale value. $200+.
 The SSHS high school team uses Cascade helmets.
 It is possible that a Cascade helmet will be required for use at the high school for the reason of having a uniform looking team at a competitive level of play.
 If your player plans on participating in lacrosse at Steamboat Springs High School, a Cascade brand helmet is recommended so that only one helmet must be purchased.

 Cascade CS, CS-R, CPV-R, S Youth - Good youth helmets, sometimes adjustable.
 Most players will not be able to wear this helmet as they approach high school as the shell size is too small to provide adequate protection.
 Even larger players at younger levels will want to make sure this helmet fits and will offer adequate protection. $100+